MituuZ/convo-forge/readme.md

 - Use commands to modify and customize the current session
 - Prompts are built in the following way and sent using the `/chat` [endpoint (without streaming)](https://github.com/ollama/ollama/blob/main/docs/api.md#chat-request-no-streaming)
-- You can add a new line using ALT + ENTER
+- You can add a newline using ALT + ENTER

 How the messages array is formed in the request JSON: